Strangemother/pocketsocket/docs/configure/README.md

 # Configure

-Pocket Socket can be configured through thr following:
+Pocket Socket can be configured through the following:

 ## Dict